Hirvensaloa/rehti-mmorpg/README.md

   - **y**: Y-coordinate.
   - **z**: Z-coordinate.
   - **rotation**: Rotation angle.
 0-4 (North-South).
 - **currentPlayer**: A `CurrentPlayer` object e.g. the player that this `GameStateMessage` is being sent to.
-Contains some info that is only exposed to the player itselfs.
+Contains some info that is only exposed to the player itself.
   - **Inherits all the entity fields** (See above)
   - **skills**: A collection of `Skill` objects.
     - **id**: Skill ID.